0xe0rng/0xe0rng.github.io/_posts/2023-05-25-hid/2023-05-25-hid_bruteforcing.markdown

 ### Future Work
-Raspian acually also has ConfigFS support, so my script can be run on a raspberry too.
+Raspian actually also has **ConfigFS** support, so my script can be run on a raspberry P .
 This same rasperry can be used to drive stepper motors that automatically perform a factory reset on the device.
 I have experimented on this but did not create a running prototype.
 Maybe in another blogpost...
 One sulution to receive feedback from the device (e.g. after the bruteforcing was complete) would be to just film the device / create a pictue after each attept.
 A simple NN algorithm would be enoughh to decide on the current state of the device.